 Speaking of outputs, the DDJ-FLX6 has Master and Booth, although curiously both are RCA unbalanced, with no balanced jack or XLR outputs – presumably the engineers thought people may use the second set of outputs when livestreaming.
 The recent Hercules Inpulse 500 had similar outputs.
 Am I missing something here?

-(By the way, if you’re new to four-channel controllers like this and wondering how such a device can control four “decks” when it only has two physical decks of its own, there two buttons to “switch” between each pair of decks, the left-hand two channels being controller by the left-hand physical deck, and likewise the right-hand.)
+(By the way, if you’re new to four-channel controllers like this and wondering how such a device can control four “decks” when it only has two physical decks of its own, there ARE two buttons to “switch” between each pair of decks, the left-hand two channels being controller by the left-hand physical deck, and likewise the right-hand.)